PGEHackathon/resources/README.md

 * **Presentation Template** - a PowerPoint template (.PPTX file) to assist with the final presentation design

+* **Solution Template** - a comma delimited ASCII file (.csv file) template for submitting the hackathon solution

-* **Hackathon Mixer Slides**- slides shown at the student mixer with summary of the Hackathon
+* **Hackathon Introduction Slides**- slides shown at the student mixer with summary of the Hackathon